IgorMinar/angular/.github/ISSUE_TEMPLATE/7-angular-material.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

+Please file any Angular Material issues at: https://github.com/angular/material2/issues/new

 For the time being we keep Angular Material issues in a separate repository.

-Please file your issue at: https://github.com/angular/material2/issues/new

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑